 Once in Lanquin, head over to its main attraction, Semuc Champey.
 Semuc Champey is a collection of six stunning turquoise pools with a natural limestone bridge over the river.
 It’s a great place to relax in the water and take a whole HEAP of Instagram-friendly photos.
 This idyllic setting is incredibly photogenic!

-Your accommodation may be within walking distance to Semuc Champey, but if not, you’ll need to arrange drop off and pickup with your hotel or hostel.
+Your accommodation may be within walking distance to Semuc Champey.
+But if not, you’ll need to arrange drop off and pickup with your hotel or hostel.
 Alternatively, you can book a full-day tour, which includes some cave exploration.

 The limestone Lanquin caves are another must-see if you’ve got the time!